Blokyk/starkid/docs/StarKid-overview.md

 analogy, in fact, that commands are represented by methods, and groups by classes.

-> Much like C# with methods and classes, Recline does not allow
+> Much like C# with methods and classes, StarKid does not allow
 > commands to exist outside of a group.
 See [the relevant paragraph](#one-command-apps-are-impossible-to-create)
 > for more details.